Braidhurst High School

 Braidhurst High School is a non-denominational secondary school in the suburb of Motherwell known as Forgewood, North Lanarkshire, Scotland.
+As of June 2023, the school has a pupil roll of approx. 600 with a teaching staff equivalent of 50 FTE teachers.

 History

 Braidhurst High School was established in 1962, making it one of the more modern secondary schools in Motherwell.
-Indeed, the school has recently undergone modernisation works, with pink and yellow panels replaced by a glass-exterior.
+By 2023, the school building had undergone modernisation works, with pink and yellow panels replaced by a glass-exterior.
 In 1974, Braidhurst converted to a six-year comprehensive school.

 Facilities

 The school has a two-storey main building, which holds the library, gymnasiums, theatre/assembly hall and cafeteria, and is adjoined by a four-storey tower block, containing additional learning facilities such as a computer suite.

 There is an indoor sports barn, capable of hosting indoor sporting events such as football, volleyball and basketball, as well as being a venue for sports clubs and physical education classes.

 Recently, the school has undergone some upgrades, and that includes the installation of an outdoor, full-size, floodlit, astroturf pitch that is used by the school and the wider community.

 The School is near the Greenlink Cycle Path, a direct route from Strathclyde Park to Motherwell Town Centre.